twilio/twilio-node/README.md

 ```

 ## Using webhook validation
-See [example](examples/express.js) for a code sample for incoming Twilio request validation
+See [example](examples/express.js) for a code sample for incoming Twilio request validation.

 ## Handling Exceptions